tomhbird/tomhbird.github.io/README.md

 A personal article built in Quarto and hosted via GitHub Pages, combining two things I care about: writing honestly about life with Type 1 diabetes, and building things cleanly in code.

 What it is:
 I've Just Travelled the World as a Type 1 Diabetic.
-Here Are 10 Things You Should Know. is a long-form travel piece covering eight months across the US, Australia, New Zealand, Thailand, Vietnam, Japan, and South Korea.
+Here Are 10 Things You Should Know.
+It's a long-form travel piece covering eight months across the US, Australia, New Zealand, Thailand, Vietnam, Japan, and South Korea.
 It's written from personal experience and aimed at anyone with Type 1 diabetes who wants to travel but isn't sure where to start.
 The article is also a portfolio piece.
 I wanted to demonstrate what I can do with Quarto beyond a standard rendered document, so the design, layout, and interactivity were all built deliberately rather than left to defaults.

 What it's built with